derekoda/CS448-NOCAP/README.md

 # CS448-NOCAP
+Update---5/8.2MH
+    Schedule Generator is almost complete just need to figure how to delete a list that had its requirements completed.
 Update---5/5.5MH
     HTML Scraper now captures all courses required.
 Then passes them to the scheduler for processing.
 Then sends it back to the client via flask.